MicrosoftDocs/patterns-practices/patterns-practices/guide/8-navigation-using-the-prism-library-5.0-for-wpf.md

 The callback for the interaction request is called when the user clicks the buttons in the confirmation pop-up window to confirm or cancel the operation.
 This callback simply calls the continuation callback, passing in the value of the **Confirmed** flag, and causing the navigation to continue or be canceled.

+> [!NOTE]
-**Note:** It should be noted that after the interaction request event is raised, the **ConfirmNavigationRequest** method immediately returns so that the user can continue to interact with the UI of the application.
+> It should be noted that after the interaction request event is raised, the **ConfirmNavigationRequest** method immediately returns so that the user can continue to interact with the UI of the application.
 When the user clicks the **OK** or **Cancel** buttons on the pop-up window, the callback method of the interaction request is made, which in turn calls the continuation callback to complete the navigation operation.
 All the methods are called on the UI thread.
 Using this technique, no background threads are required.

 Using this mechanism, you can control if the navigation request is carried out immediately or is deferred, pending an interaction with the user or some other asynchronous interaction (for example, as a result of a web service request).
 To enable navigation to proceed, you can simply call the continuation callback method, passing **true** to indicate that it can continue.
 Similarly, you can pass **false** to indicate that the navigation should be canceled.